rdentato/tst/tutorial/tutorial.md

   }
   tstcheck(a != 5);
 }
+tstcheck(a == 8);
 ```

 All the tests above will pass.
 When a section is executed, all the subsequent sections
 are ignored.
 Then the  testcase is re-executed for the next section and so on.

+The code after the last section (usually the cleanup code) will be executed and the
+test case will end.

 This can be useful if you want to ensure that groups of tests are executed starting
 from the same program status.
 Let's give another example: